franmontiel/AttributionPresenter/README.md

 ```java
 attributionPresenter.getAdapter();
 ```
 The default behavior when the user clicks on an attribution item or on a license name is to open the browser with the website or license text.
-This behavior can be changed by setting the appropriate listeners in the `Builder`:
+This behavior can be changed by setting the appropriate listeners in the `Builder`.

 Styling
 -----
-The default style will adapt to Light and Dark themes automatically but you can always change the style of the AttributionItems:
+The default style will adapt to Light and Dark themes automatically but you can always change the style of the attribution items:
-* Overriding the default styles in your style.xml:
+* Overriding the default styles in your style.xml.
  ```xml
     <style name="AttributionName" parent="TextAppearance.AppCompat">
         <item name="android:textColor">?attr/colorAccent</item>